inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 range of assignable addresses and netmasks.
 The ``<interface>`` element may contain the following attributes:

--  ``@hosts`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@hosts`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces in the specified hosts are affected.
 The pattern might be a full path starting from the network, or a module name anywhere in the hierarchy, and other patterns similar to ini file keys.
-The default value is "*" that matches all hosts. e.g. "subnet.client*" or "host\* router[0..3]" or "area*.*.host[0]"
+The default value is "*", which matches all hosts.
+For example, "subnet.client*" or "host\* router[0..3]" or "area*.*.host[0]".

--  ``@names`` Optional selector attribute that specifies a list of interface name patterns.
+-  ``@names`` is an optional selector attribute that specifies a list of interface name patterns.
 Only interfaces with the specified names are affected.
-The default value is "*" that matches all interfaces. e.g.
-   "eth\* ppp0" or "*"
+The default value is "*", which matches all interfaces.
+For example, "eth\* ppp0" or "*".

--  ``@towards`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@towards`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces connected towards the specified hosts are affected.
-The specified name will be matched against the names of hosts that are on the same LAN with the one that is being configured.
-This works even if there’s a switch between the configured host and the one specified here.
-For wired networks it might be easier to specify this parameter instead of specifying the interface names.
-The default value is "*". e.g. "ap" or "server" or "client*"
+The specified name will be matched against the names of hosts that are on the same LAN as the one that is being configured.
+This works even if there's a switch between the configured host and the one specified here.
+For wired networks, it might be easier to specify this parameter instead of specifying the interface names.
+The default value is "*".
+For example, "ap" or "server" or "client*".

--  ``@among`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@among`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces in the specified hosts connected towards the specified hosts are affected.
-The ’among="X Y Z"’ is same as ’hosts="X Y Z" towards="X Y Z"’.
+The 'among="X Y Z"’ is the same as 'hosts="X Y Z" towards="X Y Z"’.

--  ``@address`` Optional parameter attribute that limits the range of assignable addresses.
-Wildcards are allowed with using ’x’ as part of the address in place of a byte.
+-  ``@address`` is an optional parameter attribute that limits the range of assignable addresses.
+Wildcards are allowed using the 'x' character as part of the address in place of a byte.
 Unspecified parts will be filled automatically by the configurator.
-The default value "" means that the address will not be configured.
-Unconfigured interfaces still have allocated addresses in their subnets allowing them to become configured later very easily. e.g. "192.168.1.1" or "10.0.x.x"
+The default value is "", which means that the address will not be configured.
+Unconfigured interfaces still have allocated addresses in their subnets, allowing them to become configured later very easily.
+For example, "192.168.1.1" or "10.0.x.x".

--  ``@netmask`` Optional parameter attribute that limits the range of assignable netmasks.
-Wildcards are allowed with using ’x’ as part of the netmask in place of a byte.
-Unspecified parts will be filled automatically be the configurator.
-The default value "" means that any netmask can be configured. e.g. "255.255.255.0" or "255.255.x.x" or "255.255.x.0"
+-  ``@netmask`` is an optional parameter attribute that limits the range of assignable netmasks.
+Wildcards are allowed using the 'x' character as part of the netmask in place of a byte.
+Unspecified parts will be filled automatically by the configurator.
+The default value is "", which means that any netmask can be configured.
+For example, "255.255.255.0" or "255.255.x.x" or "255.255.x.0".

--  ``@mtu`` number Optional parameter attribute to set the MTU parameter in the interface.
-When unspecified the interface parameter is left unchanged.
+-  ``@mtu`` is a number optional parameter attribute to set the MTU parameter in the interface.
+When unspecified, the interface parameter is left unchanged.

--  ``@metric`` number Optional parameter attribute to set the Metric parameter in the interface.
-When unspecified the interface parameter is left unchanged.
+-  ``@metric`` is a number optional parameter attribute to set the Metric parameter in the interface.
+When unspecified, the interface parameter is left unchanged.

 Wireless interfaces can similarly be configured by adding ``<wireless>`` elements to the configuration.
 Each ``<wireless>`` element with a different id defines a separate subnet.

--  ``@id`` (optional) identifies wireless network, unique value used if missed
+-  ``@id`` (optional) identifies a wireless network, a unique value used if missed.

--  ``@hosts`` Optional selector attribute that specifies a list of host name patterns.
+-  ``@hosts`` is an optional selector attribute that specifies a list of host name patterns.
 Only interfaces in the specified hosts are affected.
-The default value is "*" that matches all hosts.
+The default value is "*", which matches all hosts.

--  ``@interfaces`` Optional selector attribute that specifies a list of interface name patterns.
+-  ``@interfaces`` is an optional selector attribute that specifies a list of interface name patterns.
 Only interfaces with the specified names are affected.
-The default value is "*" that matches all interfaces.
+The default value is "*", which matches all interfaces.

 .. _ug:sec:autoconfig:multicast-groups: